4 posts tagged with "features"

 There will be weekly maintenance days on Tuesday during the soft launch period after which we will move back to our regular cadence of monthly maintenance windows.

-The user documentation [link] has been updated to reflect the changes and new features of KLONE but this will be an ongoing process.
+The user documentation [link] has been updated to reflect the changes and new features of klone but this will be an ongoing process.

 Compute#